data-eng/manolo-wp2/manolo/base/data/manolo-data-tier/README.md

 Be sure to read the comments and to change the variables to your own values (ports, paths, etc.)

-NOTE:
+**NOTE:**

-Due to SSL and Certificate issues, the api is not using https but http to use https
+Due to SSL and Certificate issues, the api is **NOT** using https but http to use https

-you must use self signed certificates and configure your reverse proxy to use them
+you must use self-signed certificates and configure your reverse proxy to use them